Option agreement allows Tulsa mixed-use project at former Morton Hospital to remain on table

 Located at 605 E. Pine St., it closed a number of years ago and was replaced in 2005 by a new 60,000-square-foot facility at 1334 N. Lansing Ave.

-TDA has agreed to re-plat the property to create and separately identify parcel A (residential development) and parcel B (Morton Hospital building and appropriate parking).
-The urban renewal organization is is expected to transfer ownership of parcel B to a developer who will renovate the building.
+TDA has agreed to replat the property to create and separately identify Parcel A (residential development) and Parcel B (Morton Hospital building and parking).
+The urban renewal organization is expected to transfer ownership of Parcel B to a developer who will renovate the building.